 Storm Water Seeping in Walls, Floors or Windows

-This is normally due to inadequate drainage or grading around a home, malfunctioning sump pumps, gutters or footer drains.
+This is normally due to inadequate drainage or grading around a home, malfunctioning sump pumps, gutters or footing drains.

 Backups may result from a variety of conditions, most commonly, heavy rain events.
-When excess water overloads the sewer because of blockages caused by grease, debris or tree roots, or collapses, a sewer backup may occur.
-Sometimes the private home’s sewer system is in such poor condition that a backup will occur when a toilet is flushed, or a load of laundry is washed.
+When excess water overloads the sewer because of blockages caused by grease, debris, tree roots, or collapses, a sewer backup may occur.
+Sometimes the private home’s sewer service line or internal sewer plumbing is in such poor condition that a backup will occur when a toilet is flushed, or a load of laundry is washed.

 First Steps if You Have a Backup

-- Call the City of Livonia Department of Public Works Water & Sewer Division at 734-466-2650, Monday through Friday, 8 a.m. to 5 p.m.
-If it is after hours that you have a back up and you believe it may be related to a blockage of the main city sanitary sewer, contact the Livonia Police Department at 734-466-2470.
+- Call the City of Livonia Department of Public Works Water & Sewer Division at (734) 466-2650, Monday through Friday, 8 a.m. to 4:30 p.m.
+If it is after hours that you have a backup and you believe it may be related to a blockage of the main city sanitary sewer, contact the Livonia Police Department at (734) 466-2470.

-- We will dispatch a maintenance crew to your address to determine if the stoppage is in the city main or your private line (sewer lateral).
-If a blockage is found in the city sewer, the Water and Sewer division will perform any cleaning or repair to that line.
+- We will dispatch a maintenance crew to your address to determine if the backup is in the City’s main or your private line (sewer lateral).
+If a blockage is found in the City sewer, the Water and Sewer Division will perform any cleaning or repair to that line as necessary.
 This work will be done as soon as possible and you will be kept informed about what is being done.

-- If the sewer main is found to be clear, it is then the responsibility of the property owner to call a licensed plumber or drain service to correct the problem.
+- If the sewer main is found to be clear, it is then the responsibility of the property owner to call a licensed plumber or drain service to correct the problem to the private homes sewer system.
 The city cannot recommend any plumber.
 Check your Yellow Pages or Business White Pages.
 You may want to get more than one estimate from reputable plumbers and check their references.

 Cleaning Up After Floods/Sewer Backups